UCI-GDIM31/class-activities-ruixuanp1122/README.md

 ### Activity 1：
 My question is about the page 13 on the Week 5 pre-learning slide.
 My question is that what does if (ball != null) mean in this code?
 And now I know that GetComponent<BallW3>() returns a reference to the BallW3 component if it exists on the collided GameObject.
 If that object actually has the script, it gives us a reference to it.
 But if it doesn’t, Unity gives us null, which basically means “nothing there.”
 So if (ball != null) is just checking, “hey, did we actually find a BallW3 script or not?”
 ### Activity 2:
-The member variables I need for the DeerW5: the Vector3D, the transform to change the position and rotation of the deer to let it walk, and directly to walk to the position of the object.
+The member variables I need for the DeerW5: I plan to use the transform to change the position and rotation of the deer to let it walk, and directly to walk to the position of the object.
 The methods the DeerW5 class need: I think we need the methods of starts() to start the game, and use updates() to change the direction and way. what should the methods do: I plan to use Call GetComponent<NavMeshAgent>() to get the NavMeshAgent on the same Deer GameObject and store it in _agent.
 And also use agent to set the destination to the target’s position by calling _agent.SetDestination(_target.position);